Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 It not only tells you the issue, in this case that the length field is private.
 But it gives a possible solution of using the `.len()` method.

-This next example is much ore sneaky.
+This next example is much more sneaky.
 Even if you know rust you may not be able to see the issue.

 ```rust
 println!("Hello, World!");
 ```

 Yep, that's all.
 See if you can find the issue.
+I'll wait.

 Trying to build this will yield the following message:

 ```text